tim-hub/TiminesSweeper-3D-/README.md

 ## TiminesSweeper(3D)
 Tim's Mines Sweeper (3D)

+I am still work on the project, and want to do something different and refactor the project, not only for myself, but for the coursera capstone

 ###About
 - This is a mines sweeper 3d's core(2015/08/30)
 - Got a simple UI(20150903)

 ### How To Play
 1. click the cube to mine the cube